lmnleaf/github-getting-started-guides/copilot/copilot-license-assignment.md

   <summary>Step 3: Set Copilot Policies at the Enterprise Level</summary>
   <br>

-  - **Info:** Copilot policies can be configured at the enterprise level.
-Copilot policies determine which features are available to users.
+  - **Info:** Copilot policies and models can be configured at the enterprise level.
+    - Copilot policies determine which features are available to users.
+    - Copilot models determine which models are available to users.
   - **Go to:**
-    - _Enterprise &rarr; Polices (left sidebar)_
+    - _Enterprise &rarr; AI Controls (tab at the top) &rarr; Copilot (left sidebar) &rarr; Privacy_ AND _Features (middle of the page)_
+    - _Enterprise &rarr; AI Controls (tab at the top) &rarr; Copilot (left sidebar) &rarr; Configure Allowed Models (box in top section of page)_
   # <Line>

   - **GitHub Docs:**